 - Your personal licence number

-- Your original refresher training certificate
+- A copy of your refresher training certificate

 Please also send us your current personal licence.
 We will make changes to your licence to show that you have completed the training and will send it back to you.
 We do not charge for this.

 If you have changed your name or address since your licence was issued, you must contact us and tell us.
 We will charge a £25 fee to update your details.

 You can also read the Personal Licence (Training) (Scotland) Regulations 2013.